ExpressionEngine/ExpressionEngine-User-Guide/source/templates/globals/conditionals.rst

 	{if embed:name == "joe"}  <h1>Info about Joe!</h1>  {/if}

-.. note:: Variables inside conditionals do not need to be wrapped in curly braces (``{}``).
+.. note:: Variables inside conditionals should not be wrapped in curly braces (``{}``).

 .. note:: If you are testing against a word, you should enclose the word